CUgriffinlab/gnomes-submission/docs/source/tutorial.rst

 	* The steps for self-evaluation are as follows:

 		#.
-Download Docker (https://www.docker.com) which is a free software that allow you to replicate our setup easily.
-Docker will perform downloads and run the Python files in the order you need, without additional input.
+Open the Terminal (Mac) or Command Prompt (Windows) application and copy and paste the following commands into the window.
+Each time press <Enter> to run the command.

-		#.
-Install Docker as directed.
-The downloaded file (\*.exe, \*.mkg) should guide you.
+			* Optional: Change into the Documents folder.
+When you open Terminal/Command you will likely be in the home (or 'C://' drive), but you can change to Documents with ``cd Documents``

 		#.
-Check Docker is properly installed: go to your terminal or PowerShell and enter ``$ docker --version``
+Clone the repository using ``git clone https://github.com/cugriffinlab/your-username-gnomes.git``
 		#.
-Change to the current working directory using ``cd dragg-comp-submission/sandbox``
+Change to the current working directory using ``cd your-username-gnomes``
 		#.
-Build the simulation using ``docker-compose build``
+Build the simulation using ``docker-compose -f ./sandbox/docker-compose.yml build``
 		#.
-Run the simulation using ``docker-compose up --abort-on-container-exit``
+Run the simulation using ``docker-compose -f ./sandbox/docker-compose.yml up --abort-on-container-exit``

 Submitting and receiving official feedback
 -----------------------------------------------------------